Labrosvel/New-Project/Environment_&_Git.md

 5. git remote rm origin
 6. rm -rf .git*
 7. git fetch origin branchname
-8. git fetch --prune *#Synchronize the local with the remote*
-9. git fetch --all --prune *#Synchronize all branches with the remote*
-10. git pull --ff-only *#Validate that current branch is synchronized with remote*

 ## Standard git
 - git add filename